OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 The KEK should also be at least as strong as the DEK.
 The [envelope encryption](https://cloud.google.com/kms/docs/envelope-encryption) guidance from Google contains further details on how to manage DEKs and KEKs.

-In simpler application architectures (such as shared hosting environments) where the KEK and DEK cannot be stored separately, there is limited value to the is approach, as an attacker is likely to be able to obtain both of the keys at the same time.
+In simpler application architectures (such as shared hosting environments) where the KEK and DEK cannot be stored separately, there is limited value to this approach, as an attacker is likely to be able to obtain both of the keys at the same time.
 However, it can provide an additional barrier to unskilled attackers.